Tips For Resistance Training On Your SUP

 Paddling in the Wind

 When it comes to paddling, normally you want to avoid wind as much as possible.
-Paddling in the wind can be a difficult endeavor.
-Especially if you are not prepared.
-As a general rule you always want to paddle against the wind on your way out from your launch spot and with the wind on your way back.
+Paddling in the wind can be a difficult endeavor, especially if you are not prepared.
+As a general rule, you always want to paddle against the wind on your way out from your launch spot and with the wind on your way back.
 This extra boost on the way back will make your paddle much easier after expending your energy throughout the day.

-However, if you’re more experienced you may have learned to use the wind’s energy to your advantage.
+However, if you’re more experienced, you may have learned to use the wind’s energy to your advantage.
 Especially if you want to increase your fitness levels.
 To do so, paddling against the wind can be a useful tool.

-Before you begin to use wind as a training tool there are a few precautions you should take.
+Before you begin to use wind as a training tool, there are a few precautions you should take.

-First, beginner paddlers should avoid paddling in winds over 15 mph.
+- Avoid Strong Winds: Beginner paddlers should avoid paddling in winds over 15 mph.
 Anything over this mark and it might be too difficult to get anywhere, and it could be dangerous.
 Strong winds are an element you should always give the proper respect towards.

-Second, make sure you know your route and don’t start your paddle heading downwind.
+- Plan Your Route: Make sure you know your route and don’t start your paddle heading downwind.
 Be prepared with a float plan to let others know when you’ll be paddling, where your launch location is, and what time you expect to be off the water.
 That way, you know exactly where you are going and so does someone on land who can help you should the need arise.

 Once you’ve taken these precautions, you should also wear a heart rate tracker as well as take note of the wind speed on the day you decide to paddle.
-This way you will have the appropriate data to track your fitness levels and strength.
+This way, you will have the appropriate data to track your fitness levels and strength.

 As you paddle into the wind, keep your stroke tight and use the proper form.
 Hinge from the hips, push your paddle blade as far forward as you can to get the proper catch, and use your entire body to push the board towards your blade as you pull back.